Manuals

 5.2 Installation of pen in ladder anchoring

 Another mooring system is the ladder anchoring where the pen is connected to 2 main hawsers.
 Minimum 4 lashings must be used at each side of the floating collar.
-The lashings can be attached to both inner and outer floating tube.
-If attaching to the inner floating tube, the lashing can be tightened to the lower part of the handrail post.
+The lashings can be attached to both inner and outer pipe of the floating collar.
+If attaching to the inner pipe, the lashing can be tightened to the lower part of the handrail post.
 It is also recommended to have a secondary connection between the mooring bracket and the main hawsers by ropes.

 It is of high importance to regurarly control the anchoring system when it comes to the risk of tearing in the contact point between rope and walkway, and between rope and service vessel.
 A measure reducing the risk of rope tearing can be to protect the rope by padding.

-Figure 5.2.1: Example of how a pen can be moored by a ladder system.
-The photo to the left shows lashings attached to the outer floating tube and a secondary connection between the floating tube and the main hawser.
+Figure 12: Example of how a pen can be moored by a ladder system.
+The photo to the left shows lashings attached to the outer pipe of the floating collar and a secondary connection between the pipe and the main hawser.

-Figure 5.2.2: Example of an alternative anchoring of the pen by the use of lashings to both inner and outer floating tubes.
-When lashing to the inner floating tube, the lower part of the handrail post can be used for attachment point.
+Figure 13: Example of an alternative anchoring of the pen by the use of lashings to both inner and outer pipe of the floating collar.
+When lashing to the inner pipe, the lower part of the handrail post can be used for attachment point.
 Minimum 4 lashings must be used on each side of the pen.

 5.3 Installation of net